pj1911/my-wiki/docs/Transformers-2-NLP.md

 There are two variants.
-In *continuous bag of words* (CBOW), the target to be predicted is the middle word, and the remaining *context* words are the inputs, so the network is trained to ``fill in the blank''.
+In *continuous bag of words* (CBOW), the target to be predicted is the middle word, and the remaining *context* words are the inputs, so the network is trained to 'fill in the blank'.
 In the *skip-gram* model, the roles are reversed: the centre word is the input and the context words are the targets.

 This training can be viewed as *self-supervised* learning.
 The data is a large corpus of unlabelled text, from which many small windows of word sequences are sampled at random.
-The labels come from the text itself by ``masking'' the word whose value the network should predict.
+The labels come from the text itself by masking the word whose value the network should predict.
 After training, the embedding matrix \(\mathbf{E}\) is obtained from the network
 weights: it is the transpose of the second-layer weight matrix for the CBOW model, and the first-layer weight matrix for the skip-gram model.
 Here is a compact derivation for both CBOW and skip-gram.

-**Why the embedding matrix equals those weight matrices**
+**Embedding matrix in CBOW and Skip gram**

 **Setup**